 One of the key benefits of the Sukanya Samriddhi Yojana Account is the fact that it is easily transferable from one part of India to another.
 Under existing rules, you can transfer this tax saving deposit account for benefit of girl child from one India Post Office to another or from one designated bank branch to another with ease.

-To initiate transfer of your SSY account from a post office, you will have to fill out and submit the Sukanya Samriddhi Account Transfer Request Form with the Post Master of the India Post Office where your account is currently located.
-Similar transfer forms are available online as well as offline in case you want to transfer the Sukanya deposit from one designated bank branch to another.
+To initiate transfer of your SSY account from a post office, you will have to fill out and submit the transfer request form with the Post Master of the India Post Office where your account is currently located.
+Similar transfer forms are available online as well as offline in case you want to transfer the deposit from one designated bank branch to another.

 Q: Can I take a loan against the balance in the SSY account?